rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 https://what-to-eat-by-rg.herokuapp.com/.

 Please note that the frontend code is not available yet.
 In order to test the APIs, please use Postman with proper authentication information.
-For Postman, authentication token has been included in [What_to_eat_heroku_deployment.postman_collection.json](https://github.com/rachelgoff/FSND2/blob/master/projects/capstone/05_what_to_eat/What_to_eat_heroku_deployment.postman_collection.json).
-Feel free to download this collection.json file and import in Postman before testing APIs.
+For Postman, the authentication tokens have been included in [What_to_eat_heroku_deployment.postman_collection.json](https://github.com/rachelgoff/FSND2/blob/master/projects/capstone/05_what_to_eat/What_to_eat_heroku_deployment.postman_collection.json).
+Feel free to download this collection.json file and import it in Postman before testing APIs.

 ## Data modeling
 **model.py** includes database schema and helper functions such as insert, update, delete and format functions.
 There are three tables created in the database: **categories**, **restaurants** and **dishes**.
 Only Admin users can create, update and delete entries from the tables.
 Regular users can only view the entries in the three tables.
 Users can also search for dishes and get recommended new dishes.

 #### Category

-A Category object describes the type of a dish.
+A Category object describes the category of a dish such as Mexican.

 #### Restuarant